jackmiller1986/TurtlePulseCore/README.md

 # Printed Parts

+**IMPORTANT NOTE:** This is NOT a [VORON Design](https://vorondesign.com) project, we strongly recommend that you run a profile that is specific to BoxTurtle.
+Voron parts profiles are not recommended for BoxTurtle printed parts, as the tolerance expetations are different.

+Specifically, make sure you are tuning for skew and filament shrinkage.
+An excellent tool for this is Vector3D's [Califlower Mk2](https://vector3d.shop/products/califlower-calibration-tool-mk2) (yes, it's worth the $14).
+Do this *before* you print 1.5-2kg worth of filament for BoxTurtle parts!

 If you purchased a kit, all of the parts you need to print are located in the [Base_Build](https://github.com/ArmoredTurtle/BoxTurtle/tree/main/STLs/Base_Build) folder under STLs on this repository.
 There is also a [web-based configurator](https://armoredturtle.xyz/stl-configurator.html) available for easy identification and download of what STLs to print outside of a base kit build.

 All parts are pre-oriented for printing and have all required support pre-built into the STLs.
 OrcaSlicer/BambuStudio (and possible others) may give warnings about certain parts having 'floating cantilevers', these are breakway support structures and these errors can safely be ignored.